Freiling87/CCU/CCU/Scratchpad.md

 ##		T	Trait Alphabetization
 - Attempted

-#	CT	Chunk Editor
+#	C	Chunk Editor
-##		CT	Hotkeys
+##		C	Hotkeys
-###			T	00 SetOrientation/SetDirection not updating in fields for Draw Mode only
+###			C	00 SetOrientation/SetDirection not updating in fields for Draw Mode only
 - Trying calling SetDirection() after these both
-  - DW
+  - Remove this now that other works
 - Attempting test on LEFT ARROW ONLY, without ability to toggle off yet.
-- Depending on how many frames it shows up in, you could try PressedLoadDirectionList() and send input to that.
-It might even be sub-frame so the user might not tell the difference.
-  - Pilot this route on a single direction, to see the difference.
-- Menu came up, and got this output:
-	[Debug  :CCU_LevelEditorUtilities] None
-	[Debug  :CCU_LevelEditorUtilities] North
-	[Debug  :CCU_LevelEditorUtilities] South
-	[Debug  :CCU_LevelEditorUtilities] East
-	[Debug  :CCU_LevelEditorUtilities] West
-	- Next step: Submit the input automatically to that menu based on keypress.
+  - This worked.
+Distribute the changes.
-###			T	F9 - Quickload
+###			C	F9 - Quickload
 - Maybe try this through calling menus and sending a ButtonHelper as Pressed.
   - Proposed:
 	// Get current file name